 Expected Results after Earlobe Repair

-- Correction of earlobe that has been stretched, torn or split or injured
+- Correction of earlobe that has been stretched, torn, split, or injured

 - Possible correction of abnormally shaped earlobes